satya-komal/PopularSport/README.md

 # PopularSport
 An app to see the popularity of any sport by region.

-# To see the trends visually
+# To see the trends visually and filter the criteria